Rahuls-Hub/Chandrayaan_3_TDD_Assessment/README.md

 # Chandrayaan_3_TDD_Assessment
-This program helps us to find the final location and direction of chandrayan
+This program helps us to find the final location and direction of chandrayaan